 Washington D.C. is filled with things to do for kids of all ages.
 Remember, the museums are free, so if your little travelers get tired at one museum, you can easily hop over to the next without feeling guilty about the price.
 Here is our favorite 3-day itinerary for D.C. vacations with kids.

-Family Photoshoot at the National Arboretum
+Family Photoshoot at the U.S. National Arboretum

 Sunset Cruise on the Potomac

 This unique museum is dedicated to the art of building, with terrific activity galleries that encourage children to build things themselves.
 The “Please Touch” full-scale sections of construction elements from adobe walls to solar panels offer a rare chance to actually see how buildings are put together.
-During one Saturday per month, families can work together to spackle walls, chop wood, and more!
+One Saturday per month, families can work together to spackle walls, chop wood, and more!

 Family Bike Ride on the Mount Vernon Trail